davemcg/Snakerail/README.md

 # Uh, doesn't monorail use Snakemake?

 Yes, but the `pump` and `unify` steps are (at least for me) a bit fiddly to keep track of the individual steps.
 So this wraps the whole thing in one Snakefile.
-Essentially you start with a metadata tsv (first col is study and second col is fastq prefix) and your fastq files.
-It runs `pump`, then moves them all into a folder for `unify` and after `unify` finishes, it munges the unify output into a [RSE](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) for use in [recount3](https://bioconductor.org/packages/release/bioc/html/recount3.html)
+Essentially you start with a metadata tsv (first col is study, second col is fastq prefix, and third col is `single` or `paired` to denote how the sequencing was done) and your fastq files in a folder.
+It runs `pump`, then moves them all into a folder for `unify`.
+After `unify` finishes, it munges the unify output into a [RSE](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) for direct use in [recount3](https://bioconductor.org/packages/release/bioc/html/recount3.html)

 # Why doesn't David just remove all the `module` lines?